Recurse Center: Business model

 The programming retreat is free of charge for admitted applicants to attend.
 The organization itself is for-profit and supports itself through recruitment, by placing some participants in programming jobs.
-It has recruiting partnerships with Airtable, Notion, Hudson River Trading, Jane Street, OpenAI, and more.
+It has had recruiting partnerships with Airtable, Notion, Hudson River Trading, Jane Street, OpenAI, and more.
 In 2014 the retreat reached the "tipping point" of self-sufficiency purely from recruiting income.

 Internal costs to the company have been reported at "nearly $12,000" for each participant.

 The Center does not publish statistics on its admission rate, although there is no published rule against reapplication.

 Educational philosophy and name

 There is no curriculum; each participant imposes their own structure for self-directed learning on their stay at the Recurse Center, with guidance as requested.
 Despite its original name ”Hacker School“, the Recurse Center is not a school — its model of self-directed learning was inspired by the Unschooling philosophy of John Holt (1923–1985).

 Nor does it have any connection to the popular notion of a hacker as someone who breaks into computer systems — rather, “hacker” here was intended to suggest a programmer who is technically resourceful but also supportive of other programmers.

 In 2015 the organization changed its name to the Recurse Center to avoid confusion over these matters.

 Since its founding, the faculty have experimented continually with day-to-day experience in the retreat.
 Experiments have included: